dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/set-up-ci/4-lint-on-push.md

 ### 2. Commit and push your changes to make sure everything works

-After you finish creating the YAML files, commit and push your code.
-Doing this will trigger your pipeline for the first time!
+After you finish creating the YAML files, commit and push your code to trigger your pipeline for the first time.
 If everything goes well, you should see the pipeline in your code platform.
 When you click into the job you’ll get a log showing that SQLFluff was run.
 If your code failed linting you’ll get an error in the job with a description of what needs to be fixed.
 If everything passed the lint check, you’ll see a successful job run.

 <Tabs
   defaultValue="github"